LatamLink/latamlink.io/docs/guides/create-account-final.md

 To see the list of partners that are part of the network go [here] (./partners).

+> **New account names must meet the following criteria:**
+ - Not be previously registered
-The account name must meet certain requirements: characters from A to Z in lowercase, numbers from 1 to 5 and be 12 characters long.
-For the example, we will call the account: `hellocontract`.
+ - Be composed of characters from A to Z in lowercase, numbers from 1 to 5
+ - For the example we may call an account: `hellocontract`.